 Another option is to attend the residency portion for the module you are enrolled in.
 One of the goals of the Academy is to make it easier for students to attend and complete courses required for the Command College.
 By being a Command College student, you will have the advantage and option of completing a portion of those six courses (two in each module) online and then attend a shortened classroom session (residency).
-Those shortened residency courses will be scheduled, announced, and opened only to Academy students.
+Those shortened residency courses will be scheduled, announced, and opened only to Command College students.
 Some residency portions will be offered at the Law Enforcement Operations Conference each year and may be offered at other times throughout the year.
 Students enrolled in the Command College residency session that occurs at the Law Enforcement Operations Conference are NOT registered for the conference, although they are allowed to attend the trade show and some special events.

 Attendees will improve their own individual decision making and leadership capabilities in the field.
 This portable certificate will add value to your professional resume as a law enforcement leader, regardless of what organization you work for.
 Completion of the program will also help reduce both individual and organizational liability.

 Yes, as part of the Academy enrollment process, you must pre-pay for an NTOA Individual membership if one does not already exist.

 Yes, if the course was attended within 5 years of the application date to the academy.